Scranos: The Persistent Rootkit-Enabled Malware is Targeting Home Users and Organizations Worldwide

 - Be cautious about phishing attacks which continue to be a serious and risky threat, with more and more phishing emails flooding into users’ inbox and luring them to click on malicious files of attachments.
 Here’s a more in-depth look at how phishing works and what can you do to prevent it.

 - Before you install any browser extension, pay attention to the rating and read the users’ reviews, because some extensions can compromise your safety and privacy.
 If you are using Chrome, you should check out this list of 10 Chrome extensions that will enhance your online safety.

 - If you’re using an Antivirus solution, make sure is a reliable one.
 Better than that, consider adding multiple layers of protection, because new malware is getting more and more sophisticated and harder to be detected by traditional AV.
-Use proactive cybersecurity software like our Thor Premium Home, which provides complete and all-in-one protection.
+Use proactive cybersecurity software like our Heimdal™ Premium Security Home, which provides complete and all-in-one protection.

-- If you are an organization, it is safer to restrict admin rights on computers for employees and limit the access only to specific data they need and use.
+- If you are an organization, it is safer to restrict admin rights on computers for employees and limit access only to specific data they need and use.
 Also, restrain the authority to install software programs and encourage them to report back to you when they notice/receive suspicious emails from untrusted sources.

 - Organizations NEED to start investing in cybersecurity training for their employees and help them become more resilient to all types of threats.
 The same thing applies to home users who should train themselves not to be an easy target for cybercriminals.